 CFL recycling buckets and recycling educational materials will be made available throughout the PPL Electric territory.
-For bucket placement, the program CSP will target retail locations where CFLs are discounted.
+For bucket placement, the program CSP will target retail locations where CFLs are or have been discounted and municipalities within the PPL Electric service territory.
 CFL recycling locations will be posted on PPL Electric's website.